-Input Configuration At- tribute Туре Meaning oiio:UnassociatedAlpha a int If nonzero, will leave alpha unassociated (versus the default of pre- multiplying color channels by alpha if the alpha channel is unassoci- ated).
+Input Configuration At- tribute Туре Meaning oiio:UnassociatedAlph a int If nonzero, will leave alpha unassociated (versus the default of pre- multiplying color channels by alpha if the alpha channel is unassoci- ated). oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for example by reading from memory rather than the file system.